vmware-tanzu/velero/site/content/docs/main/restore-resource-modifiers.md

 ```
 - The above configmap will apply the Strategic Merge Patch to the pod with name my-pod in namespace ns1 and update the image of container nginx to `repo2/nginx`.
 - Both json and yaml format are supported for the patchData.
+- For more details, please refer to [this doc](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/)

 ### Conditional Patches in ALL Patch Types
-Since JSON Merge Patch and Strategic Merge Patch do not support conditional patches, we use the `test` operation of JSON Patch to support conditional patches in all patch types by adding it to `Conditions` struct in `ResourceModifierRule`.
+A new field `matches` is added in conditions to support conditional patches.

-Example of test in conditions
+Example of matches in conditions
 ```yaml
 version: v1
 resourceModifierRules: